Blood types and the HDN (Haemolytic Disease of the Newborn) condition

 There is a risk that a woman with Rhesus Negative blood can be pregnant with a fetus who has Rhesus Positive blood.
 During the course of the pregnancy and birth, some of the fetal blood cells can cross over into the mother’s blood system.
 When this occurs, the mother’s immune system sees the Rh Positive blood cells as enemy cells, and produces antibodies to destroy the enemy cells.
 Whilst that usually does not affect the first pregnancy, the mother’s system, now armed with antibodies, will be fast to react in the next and subsequent pregnancy, if the new fetus is Rh Positive.
 The mother’s antibodies can cross the placenta, entering the unborn baby’s circulation and attack the baby’s blood, causing a condition called Haemolytic Disease of the Newborn (HDN).
 HDN is a serious condition that can result in the baby developing jaundice, anaemia and in severe cases, permanent nervous system damage and death.

 There is good news!
-Back in the 1960’s, it was discovered that giving the Rh Negative mother an injection of Anti D Immunoglobulin, would prevent the mother’s immune response to the baby’s Rh Positive cells.
-It was a wonderful discovery and since this injection has been widely used, HDN is uncommon in Australia.
+In the 1960’s, it was discovered that giving the Rh Negative mother an injection of Anti D Immunoglobulin, would prevent the mother’s immune response to the baby’s Rh Positive cells.
+It was a wonderful discovery and since this injection has been widely used.
+Today HDN is uncommon in Australia.

 When is Anti D given?